 Community Connections

 "we all have tools in our toolkit, but none of us have all the tools.
-(The Community COnnetions Program) is about figuring out what are the tools we all have and how can we leverage those tools and work together for the best outcomes."
+(The Community Connetions Project) identifies the tools we each have and equips the Area Agencies on Aging and age-friendly communities to leverage those tools to work together for the best outcomes."

 community connections overview

 The Community Connections program is a signature initiative of the Governor's Cabinet on Aging in collaboration with the UMaine Center on Aging and Maine's five Area Agencies on Aging.
-The goal is to provide supports that will allow Lifelong Maine's Age-Friendly Communities** to further local age-friendly goals, expand resource connections, and increase capacity to connect residents to the services and programs they need to thrive.
-The program includes multiple benefits to Maine communities.
+By investing in Maine's Age-Friendly Communities** to further local goals and strengthen resource connections

 Click here to read the Governor's press release